49 gifts every woman in your life would love to receive | CNN Underscored

 Otherland Gilded Collection (starting at $36; otherland.com)

 She can never have too many candles.
-Inspired by the glitz and glam of the holiday season, Otherland’s Gilded Collection is comprised of six holiday-esque scents that are vegan, hand-poured and sport a 50-hour burn time.
+Inspired by the glitz and glam of the holiday season, Otherland’s Gilded Collection is comprised of six holiday-esque scents that are vegan, hand-poured and able to burn for up to 50 hours.

 Menopod Instant Cooling Device ($110; uncommongoods.com)

-Menopause is not something to take lightly — considering all the changes your body experiences.
+Menopause is not something to take lightly, considering all the changes your body experiences.
 If she’s struggling to find something to soothe her hot flashes and night sweats, gift her the Menopod Instant Cooling Device for instant, mess-free heat relief on the go.

-Lululemon Wunder Train High-Rise Tight (starting at $98; shop.lululemon.com)
+Lululemon Wunder Train High-Rise Tight (starting at $98; lululemon.com)

-For the active mom, get her a pair of Lululemon’s top-rated Wunder Unders.
+For the active mom, get her a pair of Lululemon’s top-rated Wunder Train tights.
 We tested the best leggings of 2021, and found that these are notably perfect for someone who prefers a legging that fits like shapewear and features a thicker material.

 Anthropologie Quincy Composite Agate Cheese Board ($68; anthropologie.com)